sahillathwal/sahillathwal/README.md

 ---

 <h2 align='center'>Quote of the Moment</h2>
-<h3 quote align='center'>Stability is more essential to success than brilliance.</h3 quote>
+<h3 quote align='center'>Happiness resides not in possessions, and not in gold, happiness dwells in the soul.</h3 quote>

 ---